 Highlight your specific achievements and contributions rather than the company itself.
 Emphasize how you progressed through the company, showcasing promotions, awards, and increased responsibilities.

-Should You Leave a Job Off Your Resume if You Were Fired?
+Should You Include a Job on Your Resume if You Were Fired?

 Here are some things you can do if you want to list a job you were fired from: